-Reinsurance is a stop-loss program provided by AHCCCS to the Contractor for the partial reimbursement of covered services, as described below, for a member with an acute medical condition beyond an annual deductible level.
-AHCCCS self-insures the reinsurance program through a deduction to capitation rates.
-For all reinsurance payments AHCCCS bases reimbursement on adjudicated and approved encounters.
+Reinsurance is a stop-loss program provided by AHCCCS to the Contractor for the partial reimbursement of covered medical services, as described in this paragraph and incurred for a member beyond an annual deductible level.
+AHCCCS is self-insured for the reinsurance program and is characterized by an initial deductible level and a subsequent coinsurance percentage.
+The coinsurance percentage is the rate at which AHCCCS will reimburse the Contractor for covered services incurred above the deductible.
+The deductible is the responsibility of the Contractor.
+Deductible levels are subject to change by AHCCCS during the term of this contract.
+Any change would have a corresponding impact on capitation rates.
 Refer to the AHCCCS Reinsurance Processing Manual for further details on the Reinsurance Program.